-Biochemistry expert witness candidates generally have a Master’s degree or PhD with a background in forensic chemistry, forensic toxicology, and/or analytical chemistry.
+Biochemistry expert witness candidates generally have areas of expertise in forensic chemistry, forensic toxicology, pharmaceutical science, pharmacokinetics, and/or analytical chemistry.
 The chosen expert could be a member of an industry association, such as the American Association for Clinical Chemistry (AACC), the American Society for Biochemistry and Molecular Biology (ASBMB), the American Society for Cell Biology (ASCB), the American Society for Microbiology (ASM), or the Biochemical Society.

 Biochemistry (a.k.a. biological chemistry), is a sub-discipline of chemistry and biology.
 Litigation support by a biochemistry expert often involves intellectual property matters such as a patent litigation or a trade secret dispute.
 A biochemist might also provide testimony in a case that requires toxicology or chemical exposure expertise.
 A forensic chemist with specific knowledge in biochemistry can assist in criminal investigations by analyzing crime scene investigation physical evidence.

-Litigation support by a biochemistry expert witness can include laboratory tests, forensic analysis, expert report preparation, expert opinion, and courtroom testimony.
+Litigation support can include laboratory tests, forensic analysis, expert report preparation, expert opinion, and expert witness testimony.
 Attorney clients may also utilize a chemistry expert for pre-litigation consultant work.
 Representing the plaintiff or defendant, Cahn Litigation Services is often called upon by top law firm attorneys to locate an expert witness to support matters involving biochemistry.
-Whether the project involves organic chemistry, clinical biochemistry, cell biology, molecular biology, DNA analysis, or microbiology, Cahn Litigation Services has the experience required to turn a search around quickly.
+Whether the project involves organic chemistry, pharmacology, clinical biochemistry, cell biology, molecular biology, DNA analysis, or microbiology, Cahn Litigation Services has the experience required to turn a search around quickly.
 History has shown that the firm consistently provides experts with the perfect balance of expertise and testimony to support each specific project and its nuances.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Biochemistry experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Biochemistry landscape.
+These bios are provided to give lawyers a sense of the Biochemistry landscape.